 You have been advised to have a colonoscopy to help investigate the cause of your symptoms.
-It is important that you read this information before your appointment so that you have an understanding of this procedure and the preparation involved.
+It is important that you read this before your appointment so that you understand this procedure and the preparation involved.

 If you currently take medicines containing iron, you must stop taking them 7 days before your appointment.
 The procedure may be delayed if you have not stopped taking the iron medicine.